JamieBort/Learning-Directory/Git/pull_request/pull_request_templates/README.md

 Pull Requests Templates are files that display info to the person creating a pull request.
 For example it can prompt the person to make sure that certain actions were taken before submitting the pull request.

+Issue templates need to go in the `./.github/` directory.

+See `https://github.com/JamieBort/LearningDirectory/tree/master/.github/PULL_REQUEST_TEMPLATE.md` as an example.

+**Maybe** the template has to be in the master/main branch before it will work.

 ## Resources ot explore

 - [Creating a pull request template for your repository](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository)